snotskie/ttrpg/site/src/characters.md

 ## Items

 There is not an appendix of items to choose from in this game.
 Instead, items in this game are narrative and help shape the course of the story.
 Each character tracks a list of items they typically carry with them, and other items they may have with them can be determined in the moment.
+Over the course of the story, characters may perform checks to find new items, create new items, purchase and sell items, and even see if they already have items that could be narratively reasonable for them have.

 !!! tip "Character Creation: Step Five!"
     List three or four items your character always carries, within reason.
 These will be the items you start the game with.